oimilo/suna/apps/mobile/APP_STORE_COPY.md

 ✅ People & Contact Finding
 ✅ App Integrations – Actions in Gmail, Drive, Notion, Slack & more

 From ideation to finished deliverable in seconds.
-Whether you need a presentation for tomorrow's meeting, a research report, or data analysis, Kortix creates it while you focus on strategy.
+Whether you need a presentation for tomorrow's meeting, a research report, or data analysis, Milo creates it while you focus on strategy.

-Download Kortix today and experience the future of AI-powered productivity.
+Download Milo today and experience the future of AI-powered productivity.

 [App Store Link]

 ### Instagram Caption
 Your new AI worker just arrived. 💼✨

-Kortix creates real deliverables, not just conversations:
+Milo creates real deliverables, not just conversations:

 📊 AI Slides in seconds
 📈 AI Spreadsheets with insights